mohaids/instagram-to-discord-notifier/docs/modifying-instance.md

 You will be required to create a password here.
 Enter it, and confirm it.

+When asked "Would you like to enter a view-only password (y/n)?", enter 'n'.

 Kill default session:
 ```bash
 vncserver -kill :1